Showing posts with label gangsta. Show all posts

 But yes, the big tune off here is second track How I Could Just Kill A Man, where B-Real and Sen Dog go off on how life on the streets sometimes leads to committing acts you never thought capable of.
 More than that though, it established the vintage Cypress Hill parlay of Mr. Real chanting the chorus with Mr. Dog offering an earwormy call-and-response.
 Not to mention proving DJ Muggs had bigger things in mind than just producing basic hip-hop loops, throwing in squealing sirens and an organ breakdown for no other reason than he could.
 The original single for it though, featured The Phuncky Feel One, one of the tracks that kinda' holds this album back for me, more of a throwback '80s rap tune than featuring anything distinctly Cypress Hill.
 There's a couple tracks like it on here, such as The Funky Cypress Hill Shit, Real Estate, and Born To Get Busy.
 Production's still solid, just way more 'vintage' than what Muggs would go on to make.

-Same can be said of their nods to weed smoking (Light Another, Stoned Is The Way Of The Walk) and the Latin side of street life (Hold In The Head, Latin Lingo, Tres Equis).
+Same can be said of their nods to weed smoking (Light Another, Stoned Is The Way Of The Walk) and the Latin side of street life (Hole In The Head, Latin Lingo, Tres Equis).
 They're gritty and unvarnished, but I've heard them make better.
 I guess it really does boil down to personal preference, which has enabled Cypress Hill to maintain a career for over three decades now.
 Something for everyone!

 Tuesday, December 12, 2023